What is a service line and who owns it?

 Why doesn’t the City know what my service line material is?

 The revised rule requires the City to classify the entire service line as "unknown" if the material of at least one of the service line segments, the City-owned or the customer-owned, is unknown.
 Until now, we have not been required to have records on the customer’s side of the meter.
-We are actively working to obtain information about all service lines in our networks using a range of methods to investigate and verify service line materials, including a review of historical records and field investigations from test pits.
+We are actively working to obtain information about all service lines in our networks using a range of methods to investigate and verify service line materials, including a review of historical records and field investigations from test pits and other regulatory-approved inventory methodologies.

 When will you know what my service line is made of?

-The City is actively employing a range of methods to investigate and verify service line materials, including a review of historical records and field investigations from test pits.
+The City is actively employing a range of methods to investigate and verify service line materials, including a review of historical records, field investigations from test pits, and other regulatory-approved inventory methodologies.
 We will continue to update our inventory as information is collected and verified.
 This process will take several years to complete for the City’s entire water distribution service area.
 Please be assured that we are continuing to develop a full and complete inventory in accordance with the regulations.

 Can I check my service line material?